Jama-analyst/Business-Insight-360/README.md

 - Tony moving further to discuss the Project Charter.

-## Discussing the Project Charter :
+## Discussing the Project Charter:
 - [ ] A Project Charter is short a document describing the entire project.
 We will use a tool called Mural for this and cover a few important dimensions of the project such as:
  - Project Goals
  - Key Stakeholders